Tewksbury woman among those killed in Las Vegas concert shooting

 RELATED: Woman told Las Vegas concertgoers they were ‘going to die’ before deadly shooting

-Rhonda LaRocque was one of 58 people who were killed when authorities say 64-year-old Stephen Craig Paddock unleashed a hail of bullets on a about 22,000 people attending the Route 91 Harvest Festival show.
+Rhonda LaRocque, 41, was one of 59 people who were killed when authorities say 64-year-old Stephen Craig Paddock unleashed a hail of bullets on a about 22,000 people attending the Route 91 Harvest Festival show.

 LaRocque’s mother told 7News that she was shot in the back of the head and died immediately.
 She said Rhonda’s husband, who was with her at the show, called to report the tragic news.

-The couple’s child was with them at the concert, but left with another adult before the gunfire erupted.
+The couple’s child was with them at the concert, but left with a family friend before the gunfire erupted.

 RELATED: Man dies shielding wife from hail of gunfire during Las Vegas concert shooting

 Rhonda was described as the “heart and soul” of the family.
-Many neighbors say they are struggling to comprehend LaRocque’s tragic death.
+Many neighbors said they are struggling to comprehend LaRocque’s tragic death.

 (Copyright (c) 2017 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)